logancyang/behavioral-cloning/README.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 61).
+It was trained for 4 epochs because further training didn't reduce the loss by a noticeable amount.

 #### 4. Appropriate training data